sara-chronister/syndrome-definition-evaluation/README.md

 * Unzip the files to the location that you want the project files to be stored.

 ### 2) In Excel:
-* Open the `"DefinitionInformationTable.xlsx"` file
+* Open the `"DefinitionInformationTable.xlsx"` file.
 * **Follow the instructions for setting up the evaluation in all tabs.** Detailed information about each of the fields is in the top row. **DO NOT CHANGE THE LOCATIONS OF ANY OF THE FIELDS**.
 The program will fail if you do.
 * Keep in mind that if you want to evaluate one definition, you must update the def1 row of the "DefinitionInformation" tab.
 For evaluation of two definitions, update the def1 and def2 rows, and for three definitions update all rows in the "DefinitionInformation" tab.
 * Save (without changing the name of the file) once you have all the information you need about your definitions.